Humax MX7 Review

 Smart Features and App

-Humax Smart App
+Humax Charge App

-Confirm current smart tariff integrations — including whether Octopus Intelligent Go is supported — directly with Humax before purchasing, as specific API partnerships were not confirmed in research for this review.
+Confirm current smart tariff integrations, including whether Octopus Intelligent Go is supported, directly with Humax before purchasing, as specific API partnerships were not confirmed in research for this review.

 V2G, Solar and Future-Proofing